-- Automatic and profile-directed optimizations (see Section 8.4). - Manual design and code optimizations (see Section 8.5). - Minimizing system-resource usage (see Section 8.6). - Verifying the significance of test cases (see Section 8.7).
+- Automatic and profile-directed optimizations (see Section 10.1, which covers all such optimization techniques). - Manual design and code optimizations (see Section 8.3). - Minimizing system-resource usage (see Section 8.4). - Verifying the significance of test cases (see Section 8.5).

 One approach might be enough, but more might be beneficial if no single approach addresses all aspects of a program's performance.
-This chapter describes each approach and the tools provided by Tru64 UNIX to support them.
+Automatic and profile-directed optimizations provide the simplest means of performance improvement.
+This chapter describes the last three (manual) performance improvement techniques and the tools provided by Tru64 UNIX to support them.
 In addition, the following topics are covered in this chapter:

-- Selecting profiling information to display (Section 8.8) - Merging profile data files (Section 8.9) - Profiling multithreaded applications (Section 8.10) - Using monitor routines to control profiling (Section 8.11)
+- The source code for a sample program (sample) that is used in examples throughout this chapter (Section 8.1) - Compilation options for profiling (Section 8.2) - Selecting profiling information to display (Section 8.6) - Merging profile data files (Section 8.7) - Profiling multithreaded applications (Section 8.8) - Using monitor routines to control profiling (Section 8.9)